ABOUT

 Creating healthier communities

 Local councils play an enormous role in designing our communities which inherently impacts the lives of its residents.
-This can be as simple as having green spaces to walk and cycle in; community spaces to hold meetings in and being able to be social with neighbours.
+This can be as simple as having green spaces to walk and cycle in, community spaces to hold meetings in, and being social with neighbours.
 Therefore, the health of residents should be at the epicentre when considering planning and neighbourhood plans.

-Additionally, local councils are becoming increasingly responsible for delivering services and running assets within the community.
-The majority of which, will directly affect the health and wellbeing of residents.
-By focussing on health and wellbeing, these services and assets can be run with residents at the heart.
-Examples of which can be seen below.
+Additionally, local councils are increasingly responsible for delivering services and running assets within the community.
+The majority of which will directly affect the health and wellbeing of residents.
+These services and assets can be run with residents at heart by focusing on health and wellbeing.
+Examples of these can be seen below.

 What can councils do?